Arnoldmn/alx-system_engineering-devops/0x00-shell_basics/README.md

-11-lists - Script showing all files and also the boot order 12-file_type - list the file type of the named lamafile 13-symbolic_link - a symbolic link created in the current directory
+11-lists - Script showing all files and also the boot order 12-file_type - list the file type of the named lamafile 13-symbolic_link - a symbolic link created in the current directory 14-copy_html - copy all html files in our current working directory